humaeed/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-Please download the entire directory to play the game.
+Please download the game directory to play the game.